kevinsullivan/dmtl4/src/DMT1/Lectures/L08_setsRelationsFunctions/03_equality.lean.md

   Happy b :=
   by
     rw [heq]
-    exact ha
+    -- exact ha
-    -- assumption (looks for a proof in your context)
+    assumption -- (looks for a proof in your context)

 example
   (Person : Type)           -- Suppose there are people,